MARSREDTHEGREAT/alx-system_engineering-devops/0x00-shell_basics/README.md

-move the file betty from /tmp/ to/tmp/my_first_directory
+moving the file betty from /tmp/ to /tmp/my_first_directory